sentientazure/superblogdocs/07_accounts/02_python_4_login_page.md

 Now you can click on the login button and be taken to the login page.

-Next we're gonna build a button the user can use to logout!
+Next we're gonna build the registration page!

+---

+### Git & Trello

+Move the trello card from Doing to Done.
+Commit changes to git.